andreihortopan/fpaanp/README.md

 - `App` renders the following:
     - `Menu` is the top-right menu, which contains the logo and four of the menu options.
     - `GraphMenu` is the bottom-right menu, which contains the last of the five available menu options: "Date si resurse".
 This option includes customization options (data fields (dropdown menus) and a display field (the five icons)) and it directly changes the `Canvas`.
     - `Canvas` represents the main part of the page, displaying the chosen data in a certain format (default is: all data on a `RomaniaMap`).
-Other display options are: `BarChart` and `TableView`.
+Other display options are: `BarChartView` and `TableView`.

 ## Current bugs

-- `barChart.js`:
-    Bar Chart feature is not working.
 - `romaniaMapRSM.js`:
     Map is not being centered properly on dynamic resize.
 It works when reloading the page, but not on window resize via dragging corners.
 - `tableView.js`: